dlt-hub/verified-sources/sources/pipedrive/README.md

 These entities map the fields associated with them.
 To get more information, please read the [Pipedrive documentation.](https://developers.pipedrive.com/docs/api/v1)

+> Note that `deals_flow` and `deals_participants` resources are built based on the `deals` resource.
+Therefore, loading them together in one source is a good practice.
+If you are using orchestrators, make sure they are requested in one task.

 ## Initialize the pipeline

 ```bash